mirbostani/statistical-hypothesis-testing/README.md

 ## Example

 First, you should feed your dataset file (e.g., `dev-v1.1.json`) to the baseline and experimental models and get their predictions.
-A sample of the output file format is as follows:
+A sample of the prediction file format is as follows:

 ```json
 {